CAC

 Barry's Response - Razor:

-There are dangers and kinks that need to be worked out.
-The cylinders typically store the air at a pressure of 30MPa, about 300 times the atmospheric pressure at sea level.
-That would rupture with quite a force, so safety measures need to be taken.
+There are dangers and kinks to work out.
+Typically, the cylinders hold air at a pressure of 30MPa, about 300 times the atmospheric pressure at sea level.
+There's a good chance that would rupture with a lot of force, so safety measures are needed.

-Still once we get the bugs worked out (and that might simply be publicity), this thing just may be good to go.
+Still, once we work out the bugs (and that might just be publicity), this thing might be ready.

 Search this site for more information now.